BMW Z3

-The Z3 was based on the E36 3 Series platform, while using the rear semi-trailing arm suspension design of the older E30 3 Series.
+The Z3 was based on the E36/5 compact platform, a shortened version of the conventional E36 platform.
+This smaller and cheaper platform used the rear semi-trailing arm suspension design from the older E30 3 Series.
 It is the first mass-produced Z Series car.

 M models were introduced in 1998 in roadster and coupé body styles and were powered by the S50, S52, or S54 straight-six engine depending on country and model year.
 The M models came with a 5-speed manual transmission.
+The regular Z3s were offered with straight-sixes or four-cylinder engines.

 Production ended on June 28, 2002, with the Z3 line replaced by the E85 Z4.

 Development and launch

 Development on the roadster began in 1991 and was led by Burkhard Göschel.
 The exterior was designed by Joji Nagashima, being completed in mid-1992 at 39 months before production and the design was frozen in 1993.
 Design patents were filed on April 2, 1994, in Germany and on September 27, 1994, in the US.
 The Z3 was introduced via video press release by BMW North America on June 12, 1995.
 Production began on September 20, 1995.

 Development on the coupé model was run by a group of BMW engineers outside of work in their own time.
-The Z3 Coupé shares the same platform and parts with the roadster, but features a chassis-stiffening hatch area and is 2.7 times stiffer in comparison.
+The Z3 Coupé shares the identical platform and parts with the roadster, but features a chassis-stiffening hatch area and is 2.7 times stiffer in comparison.
 The Z3 Coupé was unveiled at the 1997 Frankfurt Motor Show.

 The Z3 was the first BMW model to be solely manufactured outside of Germany.
 It was manufactured in Greer, South Carolina.